pagkly/MagiskOnWaydroid/README.md

     - [Detach](https://github.com/Magisk-Modules-Repo/Detach) (detach app from play store)

-    Also, **not all Magisk (> 24102 builds, > 24301 builds) guaranteed to work**.
+    Also, **not all Magisk version guaranteed to work**.

-    The latest that works is build 24001 < x < 24102 and 24301.
-This is due to a recent change in how Magisk load the binaries during booting somewhere in commit between build v24102 to v24103 and present in v24.2, 2420x builds.
-I added several links of magisk version to choose from in workflow so that new stable version can be tested.
+    Versions that work are build 24001 < x < 24102 and 24301.
+This is due to a change in how Magisk load the binaries during booting somewhere in commit between build v24102 to v24103 and present in v24.2, 2420x builds; and a change in magiskpolicy applet in 24301.
+I added stable magisk versions to choose from in workflow so that they can be tested.
 If you run the workflow and install the img properly and magisk icon not shown when booting the first time, that means Magisk is not setup properly.

-    This and the zygisk problem might be solved with su patched kernel as is the case in MagiskOnWSA which works fine with Magisk canary builds to this day despite the changes in commit mentioned above.

-     For now, default would still be v24.1 and thus, do not update magisk apk.
+     For now, latest working is 24.1 and 24.3 and thus, do not update magisk apk.

 2. **Restart waydroid container twice after additional setup in Magisk.**